-At fiscal year ending June 30, 2017, the LMIHAF has an Excess Surplus.
-The unencumbered amount in the LMIHAF has exceeded the aggregate amount deposited in the fund for the past four fiscal years by \$184,491.
+At fiscal year ending June 30, 2018, the LMIHAF had no Excess Surplus.
+The unencumbered amount in the LMIHAF did not exceed the aggregate amount deposited in the fund for the past four fiscal years.
 The Housing Authority must, within three (3) fiscal years, encumber the excess surplus for the purposes allowed under Community Redevelopment Law, in compliance with HSC Sections 34176.1(a)(3) or (c)(2).
 If the Housing Authority fails to comply with this requirement, the Housing Authority will be required to transfer the funds to the State of California Department of Housing and Community Development.
 Excess surplus amounts will be committed to fund new projects in the coming fiscal year.